Chemical polarity: Boiling point

+Solubility

+Due to the polar nature of the water molecule itself, other polar molecules are generally able to dissolve in water.
+Most nonpolar molecules are water-insoluble (hydrophobic) at room temperature.
+Many nonpolar organic solvents, such as turpentine, are able to dissolve nonpolar substances.

+Surface tension

+Polar compounds tend to have higher surface tension than nonpolar compounds.

+Capillary action

+Polar liquids have a tendency to rise against gravity in a small diameter tube.

+Viscosity

+Polar liquids have a tendency to be more viscous than nonpolar liquids.
+For example, nonpolar hexane is much less viscous than polar water.
+However, molecule size is a much stronger factor on viscosity than polarity, where compounds with larger molecules are more viscous than compounds with smaller molecules.
+Thus, water (small polar molecules) is less viscous than hexadecane (large nonpolar molecules).

+Examples

 Polar molecules

 A polar molecule has a net dipole as a result of the opposing charges (i.e. having partial positive and partial negative charges) from polar bonds arranged asymmetrically.
 Water (H2O) is an example of a polar molecule since it has a slight positive charge on one side and a slight negative charge on the other.
 The dipoles do not cancel out, resulting in a net dipole.
-Due to the polar nature of the water molecule itself, other polar molecules are generally able to dissolve in water.
 The dipole moment of water depends on its state.
 In the gas phase the dipole moment is ≈ 1.86 debye (D), whereas liquid water (≈ 2.95 D) and ice (≈ 3.09 D) are higher due to differing hydrogen-bonded environments.
 Other examples include sugars (like sucrose), which have many polar oxygen–hydrogen (−OH) groups and are overall highly polar.

 If the bond dipole moments of the molecule do not cancel, the molecule is polar.
 For example, the water molecule (H2O) contains two polar O−H bonds in a bent (nonlinear) geometry.
 The bond dipole moments do not cancel, so that the molecule forms a molecular dipole with its negative pole at the oxygen and its positive pole midway between the two hydrogen atoms.
 In the figure each bond joins the central O atom with a negative charge (red) to an H atom with a positive charge (blue).

 The hydrogen fluoride, HF, molecule is polar by virtue of polar covalent bonds – in the covalent bond electrons are displaced toward the more electronegative fluorine atom.